-- 3.24 As identified in the baseline assessment, Exeter is a large economy and therefore it is considered unlikely that the demand for construction activity created by the proposed masterplan would place significant pressure on the construction labour market to displace the existing construction activities or jobs in Exeter.
-But to be cautious, a displacement factor of 10% has been allowed for in estimating the new additional jobs supported through the investment in construction. - 3.25 For the operational benefits, the direct jobs associated with managing and maintaining the new Co-Living accommodation are all new jobs and will not be displacing any jobs from investments elsewhere in Exeter.
-Therefore, no displacement impact is applicable. - 3.26 For the operational benefits, the new hotel is considered unlikely to have notable displacement of workers leaving unfilled jobs in other businesses given the high hotel occupancy rates and large labour market in Exeter.
-So just 25% displacement of impact is assumed based on the HCA Additionality guide. - 3.27 For the spending benefits from residents living in the Co-Living accommodation, it is important to consider the type of occupiers that they will attract, which according to the management plan, will be designed for mobile young professionals, freelancers or people working on short-term contracts, and are used as a steppingstone between rented accommodation and a more permanent home.
+- 3.18 As identified in the baseline assessment, Exeter is a large economy and therefore it is considered unlikely that the demand for construction activity created by the proposed masterplan would place significant pressure on the construction labour market to displace the existing construction activities or jobs in Exeter.
+But to be cautious, a displacement factor of 10% has been allowed for in estimating the new additional jobs supported through the investment in construction. - 3.19 For the operational benefits, the direct jobs associated with managing and maintaining the new co-living accommodation are all new jobs and will not be displacing any jobs from investments elsewhere in Exeter.
+Therefore, no displacement impact is applicable. - 3.20 For the spending benefits from residents living in the co-living accommodation, it is important to consider the type of occupiers that they will attract, which according to the management plan, will be designed for mobile young professionals, freelancers or people working on short-term contracts, and are used as a stepping stone between rented accommodation and a permanent home.
 Many will be ex-students, and some may already be living within Exeter and therefore spending within Exeter.
 But without such affordable and available city centre accommodation, these mobile residents might not stay or come to Exeter and instead take work opportunities in other cities with more available and relatively affordable accommodation.
 As shown in Chapter 2, the proportion of one-person household residents that had in-migrated from outside of Exeter within the previous year accounted for 42% of moving one-person households.
-Given that the City Centre is likely to attract more mobile and more inward migrating residents, then it would not be inappropriate to suggest that 50% of the Co-Living residents will have already been living in Exeter and 50% will be new residents. - 3.28 Similarly, the hotel visitors may have stayed at another hotel/visitor accommodation within Exeter.
-Again, a degree of judgement needs to be assumed in assessing the displacement of visitors who would already be staying in Exeter.
-Given that the Exeter hotel market study identified a very high hotel occupancy rate within the City, potentially over trading compared with the national market, then the level of displacement is considered to be no more than half the hotel visitor spending.
+Given that the City Centre is likely to attract more mobile and more inward migrating residents, then it would not be inappropriate to suggest that 50% of the co-living residents will have already been living in Exeter and 50% will be new residents.

-Multipliers - Through spending by the businesses, workers and suppliers, and re-spending following the initial round of spending, composite multiplier values are added to estimate secondary income and spending effects.

-- 3.29 To calculate the further (secondary) induced effects, a composite (income and labour) local multiplier is applied based on the HCA Additionality guidance12.
-Based on the baseline analysis showing the depth and breadth of the Exeter economy to absorb the impacts, a composite multiplier at 1.3 is applied, which is at the lower end regional level. - 3.30 Table 3.6 summarises the adjustments in moving from gross to net additional impacts on the study area before deadweight costs are considered.
-The table shows that from the identified 122.4 gross jobs in Table 3.4 that could be supported, it is estimated that there would be 55 net additional jobs within the Exeter economy.
+- Multipliers Through spending by the businesses, workers and suppliers, and re-spending following the initial round of spending, composite multiplier values are added to estimate secondary income and spending effects - 3.21 To calculate the further (secondary) induced effects, a composite (income and labour) local multiplier is applied based on the HCA Additionality guidance9.
+Based on the baseline analysis showing the depth and breadth of the Exeter economy to absorb the impacts, a composite multiplier at 1.3 is applied, which is at the lower end regional level. - 3.22 Table 3.7 summarises the adjustments in moving from gross to net additional impacts on the study area before deadweight costs are considered.
+The table shows that from the identified 78 gross jobs in Table 3.5 that could be supported, it is estimated that there would be 36 net additional jobs within the Exeter economy.